PlaidSystems/Spruce-Hubitat/README.md

 **Spruce Connect Setup**

   1. Select your Spruce controller from the list and select next
-  2. Select and Spruce sensors that are connected to Hubitat and should also report to Spruce Cloud
+  2. Select any Spruce sensors that are connected to Hubitat and should also report to Spruce Cloud
+     - **You may come back and edit the Spruce Connect anytime to add sensors as needed**
-  3. Select and contact sensors that should pause watering anytime they are activated
+  3. Select any contact sensors that should pause watering anytime they are activated
   4. Select Done to complete the installation

 **Spruce Sensor**